rstudio/pins-r/README.md

 You can **share** local files and content using the RStudio Connect board.
-Lets use `dplyr` and the `hpiR_seattle_sales` pin to analyze this further and then share our results in RStudio Connect:
+Lets use `dplyr` and the `hpiR_seattle_sales` pin to analyze this further and then pin our results in RStudio Connect:

 ``` r
 board_register("rstudio")